rundexter/documentation/source/includes/_getting_started.md

 ## Authentication & Authorization

 Every Dexter app execution is associated with a Dexter user account.
-For anonymous mode use cases (e.g. a Slack slash command), Dexter provides “Execute As” functionality.
+For anonymous-mode use cases (e.g., a Slack slash command), Dexter provides “Execute As” functionality.
 By choosing “Owner” from the dropdown, all URLs exposed by a Dexter app trigger will append a restricted api key that allows the executing user to invoke the app without having Dexter credentials.
-The user context, while the app is running will be that of the app owner, which is the user that configured the app.
+The user context, while the app is running, will be that of the app owner — the user who configured the app.

 <img src="/images/screenshots/execute-as.png" class="image-shadow">